In becoming a smarter city

 Pragmatist experiments in Sydney's transport information systems

 The study includes an empirical exploration of practice in two transport cases in Sydney.
 Both of the accounts are visually narrated through the multiple constituting stakeholders and technologies.
 The visuals are intended to make practitioners think differently about what it is actually like to do the work of making Smart Cities.
 This different way of thinking is about the agency of not only people, but the technologies, politics, and nature that co-shape the development of a project.
-The resulting view reduces the perspective of the hero technologist that makes the whole project happen, and instead places people as just one kind of agency in the emerging systems.
-In this perspective, the role of design changes, to one that is about actively creating diversity in experimentation, always responding to the immediate context as it is better understood.
+The resulting view reduces the perspective of the utopian technological solution, instead understands the smart city as ongoing processes.
+This perspective brings the inherent heterogeneity of urban political processes to the fore.
+In this perspective, the role of design changes: from following a linear process, to an emergent practice of extremely diverse experimentation, where designers continually respond to the immediate context as it is better understood.

 - The Smart City discourse is limited by its rational and comparative logic, which precludes other ways of conceiving initiatives in more relational and systemic ways